celestiaorg/docs/developers/blobstreamx-proof-queries.md

 <!-- markdownlint-disable MD013 -->

-### Full example of proving that a Celestia block was committed to by BlobstreamX contract
+### Full example of proving that a Celestia block was committed to by Blobstream X contract

 ```go
 package main